emdgroup-liquid/liquid/CONTRIBUTING.md

 3. Run `yarn build`.
 This step is necessary before first start up of the local dev server (it generates required type definitions within the src/liquid folder).
 4. Start up the local development server with `yarn start`.
 5. Now head over to [localhost:8080](http://localhost:8080) - you shoud see the Liquid docs site.
-> **If you are on a Windows machine**, you might need to start up the dev environment in a Docker container due to an [unresolved issue in Stencil](https://github.com/ionic-team/stencil/issues/2319) seeing _"Component tag name must be unique"_ in your command line app.
-So install [Docker](https://www.docker.com/products/docker-desktop) and execute the following command once inside the project folder to build a container for your dev environment: `docker build -t liquid .` Now you can start up the dev environment inside the Docker container: `docker run -p 8080:8080 liquid` If you can not or do not want to use Docker, you can still work around the _"Component tag name must be unique"_ issue by deleting the dist folder.
-Note though, that it may eventually be recreated, for instance if you run tests.
-Alternatively you can use a [GitHub Codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=344421806&machine=standardLinux32gb&location=WestEurope) for development.

 ### Pull requests